Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

 - Build and run the application and check the output in the browser.
   - The network tab should show the expected requests for script files and stylesheets.
   - The header and footer elements should be styled.
   - The application's client-side behaviour should work.
 Please note you may find runtime errors with the compiled JS.
-The most common issues are caused by ESM and Common JS module syntax being mixed up or otherwise used correctly.
-Fix these problems now or in a separate commit.
+The most common issues are caused by ESM and Common JS module syntax being mixed up or otherwise used incorrectly.
+You should fix these issues in a separate commit.
 - Commit your work.